exonum/exonum-doc/src/home/what-is-exonum.md

 ### Performance

-Exonum is geared towards peak throughputs of 1,000 transactions per second (tps).
+Exonum is geared towards peak throughput of thousands of transactions per second (tps).
-During a test benchmark, Exonum handles up to 7,000 tps, with a clearing delay (the interval between transaction generation and its inclusion into a block) 2.5 sec.
+During test benchmarks, Exonum handles up to 7,000 tps, with a clearing delay (the interval between transaction generation and its inclusion into a block) 2.5 sec.